nehabharati/image-effects-react/README.md

 # Description

-This is a library used to add instagram filters to your images There are a range of filters listed here to choose from Filters Not enough?
+This is a library used to add instagram filters to your images There are a range of filters listed here to choose from.
+Filters Not enough?
 No problem.
 Feel free to customize each filter by their properties

 ## Installation